turingschool/front-end-curriculum/projects/complete-me.md

 it probably makes sense to recommend that as their first suggestion.

-Your library should support a `select` method which takes a substring and the selected suggestion.
+Your library should support a `select` method which takes a suggested word.
 You will need to record this selection in your trie and use it to influence future suggestions.